Dewald15/UserManagementSystem/README.md

-# User Management System
+# User Management System Documentation

 ## Introduction

-This Java Maven web application runs on a Tomcat server and serves as a fundamental web-based user management system.
-Leveraging JDBC for CRUD (Create, Read, Update, Delete) operations, the application employs JavaServer Pages (JSPs) to provide an intuitive user interface.

-## Project Structure

-The core functionality is encapsulated within the 'Project' package, where the `ConnectionProvider.java` file orchestrates the creation of the JDBC driver and Connection object.
-The web application comprises three main pages:

-1. **Add User Page (registration.jsp):**
-   - Allows users to register by submitting relevant information.
-   - Utilizes `registrationaction.jsp` to process data insertion into the database.
-   - Upon completion, redirects to `registration.jsp` with a message parameter indicating the success or failure of the submission.

-2. **User List Page (userlist.jsp):**
-   - Displays a comprehensive list of all registered users.
-   - Enables users to edit or delete existing entries or return to the user registration page.
-   - Deletion triggers forwarding to `remove.jsp` with the email as a parameter, facilitating the removal of the user from the database and subsequent redirection to `userlist.jsp`.

-3. **Edit Page (edit.jsp):**
-   - Allows modification of user information.
-   - Submission of changes redirects to `editaction.jsp`, where the user with the specified email is located and updated.
-   - After updating, redirects back to `edit.jsp` with all parameters intact to maintain the user's input values.
+Welcome to the User Management System documentation!
+This document serves as a guide to understand the architecture, functionality, and usage of the User Management System implemented in Java.

+### Overview

+The User Management System is a web-based application developed using Java, Maven as the build tool, and Tomcat as the server.
+It leverages JDBC for CRUD operations (Create, Read, Update, Delete) on user data stored in a database.
+The application is built following the Model-View-Controller (MVC) architecture, where JavaServer Pages (JSPs) act as the view layer, controllers (servlets) as the controller layer, and models and services handle the business logic and communication with the database.

+### Purpose

+The primary purpose of the User Management System is to provide a platform for managing user data efficiently.
+It allows users to perform CRUD operations on user records, enabling administrators or authorized personnel to create, retrieve, update, and delete user information as needed.

+### Features

+- **User CRUD Operations:** Perform Create, Read, Update, and Delete operations on user records.
+- **Secure Authentication:** Implement secure authentication mechanisms to ensure only authorized users can access the system.
+- **Role-based Access Control:** Manage user roles and permissions to control access to system functionalities.
+- **User Interface:** Provide a user-friendly interface using JSPs for seamless interaction with the system.
+- **Scalability:** Designed to be scalable to accommodate a growing number of users and data.
+- **Reliability:** Ensure reliability in data storage and retrieval through robust database operations.

-## Configuration Steps
+## Getting Started

-To set up and run the application, follow these configuration steps:
+To get started with the User Management System, follow these steps:

-1. **Run/Debug Configurations:**
-   - Use Apache Tomcat version 10.1.18.
-   - Deployment directory: `UserManagementSystem\src\main\webapp`.
-   - Context path: `/UserManagementSystem.src/main/webapp/registration.jsp`.
-   - Server port: 8080.
-   - Admin port: 8005.

-2. **Dependencies:**
+1. **Prerequisites:** Ensure you have Java Development Kit (JDK), Apache Maven, and Apache Tomcat installed on your system.

+2. **Clone the Repository:** Clone the User Management System repository from https://github.com/Dewald15/UserManagementSystem.git.

-   - The application uses MySQL database.
+3. **Database Setup:**    The application uses MySQL database.
 Create a schema with the following queries:
 ```sql
 create database uuu;
 use uuu;